jdeath/Hubspace-Homeassistant/README.md

 you may already have the top two lines, just need to add the buttom two

 ### Fan Support
-Since the fan is implimted as a light with a dimmer, you can use a template to make it appear as a fan.
+Since the fan is implimented as a light with a dimmer, you can use a template to make it appear as a fan.
 From a user:
 ```
 # Example configuration.yaml entry
 fan: